DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 ### Option 3: using the Project Manger GUI:
 Start iPython, or if you are using MacOS, you must use ``pythonw`` vs. typing ``ipython``, but otherwise it's the same.
 If you are using DeepLabCut on the cloud, you cannot use the GUIs and you need to first set DLClight=True.
-Please read more [here](https://github.com/MMathisLab/Docker4DeepLabCut2.0), and in our Protocol paper [here](https://www.nature.com/articles/s41596-019-0176-0).
+Please read more [here](https://github.com/MMathisLab/Docker4DeepLabCut2.0), and in our Nature Protocols paper [here](https://www.nature.com/articles/s41596-019-0176-0).

 Open an ``ipython`` session, import the package, and launch by typing in the terminal:
 ```